solo-io/gloo/test/kubernetes/e2e/README.md

 In order to add a feature suite to be run in a given test installation, it must be added to the exported function in the corresponding `*_tests.go` file. e.g. In order to add a feature suite to be run with the test installation defined in `istio_test.go`, we have to register it by adding it to `IstioTests()` in `istio_tests.go` following the existing paradigm.

+## Adding Tests to CI

+When writing new tests, they should be added to the the [`Kubernetes Tests` that run on all PRs](https://github.com/solo-io/gloo/blob/47de5cd472a743eebc9355613f5299b3617cd07a/.github/workflows/pr-kubernetes-tests.yaml#L57-L81) if they are not already covered by an existing regex.
+This way we ensure parity between PR runs and nightlies.
+Additionally they should be added to the [OSS Tests](https://github.com/solo-io/solo-projects/blob/38bc0ac4b01ff12abaa1ab37aa8d64b6548227e5/test/kubernetes/e2e/tests/oss_test.go#L44-L135) which run in Enterprise that verify that the feature works in Enterprise as well.
+When adding it to the list, ensure that the tests are load balanced to allow quick iteration on PRs and update the date and the duration of corresponding test.
+The only exception to this is the Upgrade tests that are not run on the main branch but all LTS branches.

 ## Environment Variables

 Some tests may require environment variables to be set.
 Some required env vars are: